IEEE Circuits and Systems Society Policies and Procedures

-Petitions for other that nominations will include (1) a clear description of the matter being petitioned, (2) the authority for submitting the petition, (e.g. a CASS Constitution or Bylaw Article), (3) the printed name and signature of each signator and (4) the IEEE number of the signator.
+Petitions for other than nominations will include (1) a clear description of the matter being petitioned, (2) the authority for submitting the petition (e.g., a CASS Constitution or Bylaw Article), (3) the printed name and signature of each signatory and (4) the IEEE member number of the signatory.
 Only original petition signatures are accepted.
 The sheet of original petitions will be mailed to the President or his/her designee.

-The President, Executive Director, Administrative Vice President and, in the case of BoG and ExCom nominees, the Chair of the Nominations Committee, may scrutinize the validity of signatures.
+The President, CASS Administrator, Vice President – Financial Activities, and, in the case of BoG and ExCom nominees, the Chair of the Nominations Committee, may scrutinize the validity of signatures.
 Invalid signatures will be deleted from the tally of signatures and, in no way, will diminish the count of those signatures deemed valid.
-In cases of controversy concerning the validity of a signature, a vote of the President, Administrative Vice President and, for nominations, the Nominations Chair, will be binding.
+In cases of controversy concerning the validity of a signature, a vote of the President, Vice President – Financial Activities and, for nominations, the Nominations Chair, will be binding.

 5.2 CONSTITUTION AND BYLAWS CHAIR